A Critical Path

-A manned landing on Mars,currently a target, seems a distraction from this.
+A manned landing on Mars,or a Moonbase, currently targets, are expensive distractions from this.

 National Prestige – and Military Strategy